jmugure95/geopandas/README.md

 # GeoPandas
-A Jupyter Notebook analysis of using Pandas to analyze Locational GIS data
+A Jupyter Notebook analysis and visualization of GIS locational data using GeoPandas

 ## Requirements
 - Gepandas